betterify-in/andromeda-hugo/content/blog/Why-PAYTM-Buyback-did-not-give-any-KICK-to-the-Paytm-Stock-Price.md

 <p class="blue">The Founder & CEO of Paytm Vijay Shekhar Sharma in their own <a href="https://paytm.com/blog/investor-relations/our-board-unanimously-approves-buyback-of-equity-shares-from-open-market/" target="_blank">blog</a> said, “Over the last year, there is clear business momentum, and we are ahead of our plans.
 Looking at the monetisation opportunities in our core payment and credit business, we feel confident to generate healthy revenues and cash flows to invest in sales, marketing and technology.
 We value our shareholders and their journey with us in the public markets.
 I believe that a buyback at this stage will be immensely beneficial for our stakeholders and will drive long-term shareholder value.”</p>

-<p class="yellow">This buyback is not a sufficient measure to take the price of the Paytm stock up but it will surely give some kind of a break from the further fall.</p>
+<p class="yellow">In our opinion this buyback is not a sufficient measure to take the price of the Paytm stock up but it will surely give some kind of a break from the further fall.</p>

 ![Paytm Chart](https://docs.google.com/drawings/d/1xCPuiw7rkkgiA3oiQwoXKdnKdeuEFdrbltBSngc6GcQ/export/png)